 Imran is a calm and confident advocate who practices in civil and criminal law.
 He is frequently instructed to provide advice and representation in cases which fall between the two, such as civil fraud and regulatory law.

 He is often praised for his approachability and ability to put clients at their ease whatever their situation.
+Clients describe him as having a "down to earth honest approach" and providing good support to them during stressful times.
 He has a reputation as a fearless and seasoned advocate with first class cross-examination skills.
 Imran is experienced at dealing with cases with complicated legal and factual issues, voluminous disclosure and complex evidence.

 Imran is regularly instructed in the Crown Court and Court of Appeal for criminal work, and in multi-track cases in the County Court and High Court for civil work.
 He has particular skill and ability in advisory and drafting work, and in urgent cases is able to draft pleadings very promptly.